genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Motivation for Statistical Approaches

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/batch/adjusting_with_linear_models.Rmd).

-#### Data Example
+#### Data example

 To illustrate how we can adjust for batch effects using statistical methods, we will create a data example in which the outcome of interest is somewhat confounded with batch, but not completely.
-To aid with the illustration and assessment of the methods we demonstrate, we will also select an outcome for which we have an expectation of what genes should be diferentially expressed.
-Namely, we make sex the outcome of interest and expect genes on the Y chromosome to be diferentially expressed.
+To aid with the illustration and assessment of the methods we demonstrate, we will also select an outcome for which we have an expectation of what genes should be differentially expressed.
+Namely, we make sex the outcome of interest and expect genes on the Y chromosome to be differentially expressed.
 We may also see genes from the X chromosome as differentially expressed since some escape X inactivation.
 The data with these properties is the one included in this dataset:

 ```r